Surgical Technology San Angelo

 | Total | 120 |

-Solo: The student in the first scrub role performs more than 90% of the case with proficiency at their level of education and expertise (includes pre, intra, and post op duties).
+* Solo: The student in the first scrub role performs more than 90% of the case with proficiency at their level of education and expertise (includes all perioperative duties).

-Successful completion of the NBSTSA Examination is also required for program completion.
+Successful completion of the NBSTSA examination is required for program completion.

 Student Work Policy